How to Stop Leaking While Running

 Stay hydrated (but not too much)

 Our bodies need water to survive.
 Without water, we can experience dehydration, which may accompany some unpleasant side effects.
 Therefore, hydrating our bodies is essential for our overall health and urinary system.
-Many medical professionals suggest that women drink 11 cups of water a day.
-But here is the tricky part, before you go on a run, you do not have to chug down your water.
-That may influence your bladder to be full and cause bladder leaks.
+It’s recommended that women should drink around 11.5 cups of water per day, although, this recommendation can vary depending on height, weight, and other specifics.
+While you want to be hydrated for your run, try not to chug water before running.
+This may influence your bladder to be full and cause bladder leaks.
 So instead, take sips of water before your run and save your water intake for after the run.

 Seek professional help